-River-wide habitat suitability surveys at target flow releases demonstrated that the amount of suitable juvenile rearing habitat for Rainbow Trout (fry and parr), Coho Salmon and Chinook Salmon decreased from 12 to 60 m3/s (though some gains were made for Rainbow Trout fry and juvenile Coho Salmon from 25 to 40 m3/s in Reach 1; surveys for Reach 2 and Reach 3 were not completed).
+River-wide habitat suitability surveys at target flow releases demonstrated that the amount of suitable juvenile rearing habitat for Rainbow Trout (fry and parr), Coho Salmon and Chinook Salmon decreased from 12 to 60 m3/s (though significant gains were made for all species from 25 to 40 m3/s but are lost again from 40 to 60 m3/s).
 Flows above the WUP target maximum were initially buffered by increased availability of side-channel habitats that became wetted; however, overall gains were lost once flows exceeded 100 m3/s (based on a partial dataset).
-Data support the rejection of H1, though we recommend completing the habitat suitability datasets at target flows of 40 and \geq 100 m3/s to fill in data gaps.
+Data support the rejection of H1, though we recommend completing the habitat suitability datasets above 100 m3/s to fill in data gaps.